The RareTunes FAQ

 How do I listen to music in RareTunes, and what format do you have?

-Failing all that, most of our tracks are archived on The Internet Archive and clicking the ‘Info’ button on a track will take you to the archive page there, where you can play or download the file in various formats.
+Most of our tracks are archived on The Internet Archive and clicking their logo on the right of the player will take you to the archive page there, where you can play or download the file in various formats.

 How do I download tracks from RareTunes, get them on my iPod, MP3 player, PC etc?